openstack/networking-midonet/doc/source/contributor/policies.rst

   E.g. "This is a trivial fix for a problem blocking other projects."

   Usually the reviewer who voted the second +2 also make it Workflow +1.
-  It makes the jenkins run the gate jobs for the patch and merge it if tests succeeded.
+  It makes zuul run the gate jobs for the patch and merge it if tests succeeded.
 Of course, it's also ok for the reviewer to choose not to put Workflow +1.
   E.g. When he thinks more reviews are desirable.